m975261/qrfunplatform/README.md

 npm run dev
 ```

 This starts the development server with hot-reloading on the Replit-assigned port.
+In Replit, PostgreSQL is automatically provisioned.

 ## Production Build